acikgozmehmet/APITestingAutomationSuite/README.md

 ```

 Before you run it:
-* Enter the valid credentials in the accessToken filed in the 'app.config' file
+* Enter the valid credentials in the accessToken field in the 'app.config' file

 * You will have the reports in the "Reports" folder after each run